 - The female praying mantis not only tends to bite off the males head after copulation, she does it during or before to ensure vigorous movements and increase chances of impregnation.

 - Snails penises are equal to their body length.
 When choosing a mate, they must not be smaller than the male.
 If the mate is too small, she castrates the male.

 - The average mouse will have around 50 to 60 babies each year!
 Left unchecked, a mouse problem becomes infestation in a matter of months.

 - Pigeons mate for life.
 When a pigeon has foundtheir soul mate, they kiss each other by pressing their bills together.

 - After ejaculation, the orb-web spider leaves his genitalia in the female spider.
 It snaps off and becomes a plug so other males can not mate with her.

-- Female Head louse (head lice) can lay 300 eggs in her 1 month life cycle.
+- Female head louse (head lice) can lay 300 eggs in her one-month life cycle.

 - Meal-worm beetles have a recognizable mating pheromone.
 The purpose of this is to prevent incest during mating.